JamGrif/OpenGLProject/readme.md

 - Sprite blending
 - Mouse + keyboard input with camera movement on all 3 axis

-# Controls

-**W/A/S/D** to move around the camera
-Moving the mouse moves the front facing vector of the camera
-**1/2/3/4/5** to change the screen filter applied to the drawn frame
-	1 Normal
-	2 Inverse
-	3 Greyscale
-	4 Edge detection
-	5 ???
-**Q** to toggle the UI

 # Building

-Built exe is available at (ProjectDirectory)->bin->x64->Release/Debug->OpenGL.exe
+Built exe is available at (SolutionDirectory)->Demo->x64->Release/Debug->Demo.exe
 Program can only be compiled in 64bit mode in Visual Studio.
-The Release version is recommended as while both versions are visually the same, the Release version has superior performance and loading times.
+The Debug version enables the console and console logging, but the Release version has superior performance and loading.
-The project should be able to be built straight out of the box as the repository contains the required dependencies.
+The solution should be able to be built straight out-of-the-box.

 **This OpenGL Project is dependant on:**